 Our partnerships with numerous food policy and culinary arts organizations and institutions provide many opportunities for students to meet and collaborate with established professionals and innovators in the field.
 The New School has an arrangement with the International Culinary Center (ICC), by which their students admitted to the Bachelor's Program for Adults and Transfer Students at The New School as BA, BS, or AAS students can receive transfer credits for their ICC studies.
-Our mobility agreement with ICC enables students in the Bachelor's Program for Adults and Transfer Students at The New School for Public Engagement Undergraduate Programs to apply and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center (ICC) in New York City or California.
+Our mobility agreement with ICC enables students in the Bachelor's Program for Adults and Transfer Students at The New School to apply for and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center (ICC) in New York City or California.
 Students may transfer 60 ICC culinary credits toward a bachelor’s degree in Liberal Arts, Food Studies, or another major, or 30 credits toward an Associate of Applied Science (AAS) degree in Food Studies.

 Our Food Studies program is a perfect complement to vocational culinary education.
 Beyond the kitchen, a college degree can open the paths for culinary professionals to culinary management, consultancies, public relations, food writing, and more.
 Food Studies is also a great bridge to civic engagement for people who are passionate about food and cooking.

 Learn more about these exciting developments.
 Email firstname.lastname@example.org to receive an electronic Food Studies newsletter and announcements of Food Studies public programs.

 More Food Studies Events